United Airlines warns pilots after four safety incidents

 He added that the airline participates in all of the voluntary safety programs of the U.S. Federal Aviation Administration, which could not immediately provide comment on the incidents.

 The last fatal crash in the United States occurred in 2009 under the Continental name before that airline merged with United in 2010.
 However, the pilots in that flight were employed by regional operator Colgan Air.
-Hobart said the last fatal accident by United’s pilots was in 1991, and the last one by Continental’s pilots was in 1987.
+Hobart said the last fatal accident by United was in 1991, and the last one by Continental was in 1987.

 He declined to discuss further details of the incidents, which were earlier reported by The Wall Street Journal.